-Twenty-seven legal, medical, health, community and church groups, have welcomed news that the NSW Government is considering changing the law regarding small quantities of drugs and instead introduce a diversionary system.
+Twenty-seven legal, medical, health, community and church groups, have welcomed news that the NSW Government is considering law reform regarding small quantities of drugs and introducing a diversionary system.

 We welcome a greater emphasis on diversion but this will only be effective if health and social measures have increased funding and support.